DLR-KI/md-multiline-table/docs/index.md

 <h3 id="colon-example-3">Example 3</h3>

-My current preferred method for making each "complete" line easily identifiable is to use blank lines so that the naked eye can immediately tell where a line begins and ends.
+A great method for making each "complete" line easily identifiable is to use blank lines so that the naked eye can immediately tell where a line begins and ends.

 ```markdown
 | Module ID | Class | Description                        |